Urbanism and Landscape

 This seminar will focus on a series of historical episodes since 1200 C.E. that present different approaches to reckoning environmental uncertainty to develop specific social and spatial configurations.
 Topics range from anthropogenic forests in southern China to seafaring across the Pacific Ocean and from patchworks of agriculture and urban centers throughout the Gangetic plains to the proliferation of observatories across the globe to monitor weather patterns.
 What ties these diverse places and histories together is but one goal: to understand how strategies for claiming knowledge are entangled with environmental uncertainty.
 The aim of this course will be to assemble, and consider spatially, a variety of approaches to how people have come to know the world around them and what they have done to account for change.
 3 Course cr

-3 Course cr
+n/a 3 Course cr

-3 Course cr
+n/a 3 Course cr

-[ ARCH 4299, Independent Course Work ]
+[ ARCH 8999, Independent Course Work ]

 Program to be determined with a faculty adviser of the student’s choice and submitted, with the endorsement of the study area coordinator, to the Rules Committee for confirmation of the student’s eligibility under the rules.
 (See the School’s Academic Rules and Regulations.
 Available for credit to fulfill the M.Arch.
 I Urbanism and Landscape elective requirement with the approval of the study area coordinators.)
 3 Course cr

-Electives outside of School of Architecture
+Electives Outside of the School of Architecture

-Courses offered elsewhere in the University may be taken for credit with permission of the instructor.
+Courses offered elsewhere in the university may be taken for credit with permission of the instructor.
 Unless otherwise indicated, at the School of Architecture full-term courses are typically assigned 3 credits; half-term courses are assigned 1.5 credits.
-Students must have the permission of the Urbanism and Landscape Study Area coordinators in order for a course to count as an urbanism elective.
+Students must have the permission of the Urbanism and Landscape Study area coordinators in order for a course to count as an urbanism elective.